 This course is designed to equip students for transitions in their education and life.
-The course includes an introduction to the university and its resources, study skills, and personal resource management skills.
+The course includes an introduction to the school and its resources, study skills, and personal resource management skills.
 Students will be actively involved in learning and integrating practical applications to promote success.
-Prerequisites: None Lecture Hours: 40; Lab Hours: 0
+Prerequisites: None Lecture Hours: 40; Lab Hours: 0; Other Hours: 0